scionproto/scion/doc/dev/design/private-ISDs.rst

 3. Border routers

+   - Forwarding keys:

      - They need to be able to store separate forwarding keys for (P-)ISDs or derive them on the fly when required.
      - Every link must be able to handle multiple forwarding keys, i.e. multiple (P-)-ISDs may use the same interface/link.
+     - Packets from P-ISDs (= from the defined range of private ISDs, 4-15 and 32'768-65'535 must be validated with a forwarding key that is is unique for that P-ISD.

    - Service addresses: If CSes can handle only one (P-)ISD each, the border routers need to be able to hand out service addresses depending